mvdcamme/C-Judge/README.md

 The `evaluation` directory of every exercise directory should contain a header file which includes:

-* the relevant header files for writing the test code, eg. standard library facilities like `stdio.h` or any custom ones.
+* the relevant header files for writing the test code, eg. standard library files like `stdio.h` or any custom ones,
 * defines the `RECORD_TEST` macro, and
 * declares the function(s) to be implemented by the student in this exercise.
 These functions should be declared as `extern "C"`.